readysettech/docs-old/docs/guides/quickstart.md

 === "Use an existing database"

     ReadySet uses your database's replication stream to automatically keep your cache up-to-date as the database changes.
-In Postgres, the replication stream is called [logical replication](https://www.postgresql.org/docs/current/logical-replication.html).
-In MySQL, the replication stream is called the [binary log](https://dev.mysql.com/doc/refman/5.7/en/binary-log.html).

 In this step, you'll ensure replication is enabled.

     === "Postgres"